bcgov/bcdg/docs/rocketchat/get-help-in-rocketchat.md

 ## Post the question

-When you finish writing the detailed question, please revisit [Jon Skeet's checklist](https://codeblog.jonskeet.uk/2012/11/24/stack-overflow-question-checklist/) to make sure you're being efficient.
+When you finish writing the detailed question, please revisit [Stack overflow question checklist](https://codeblog.jonskeet.uk/2012/11/24/stack-overflow-question-checklist/) to make sure you're being efficient.
 Then, post it in the [best Rocket.Chat channel](https://developer.gov.bc.ca/docs/default/component/bc-developer-guide/rocketchat/rocketchat-channel-descriptions/) for a quicker response.

 If unsure of where to post or other questions and/or concerns, check out the [Rocket.Chat channel descriptions](https://developer.gov.bc.ca/docs/default/component/bc-developer-guide/rocketchat/rocketchat-channel-descriptions/).
 If nothing there helps, then  connect with us at developer.experience@gov.bc.ca.